 Academic Year Enrichment

-The academic year enrichment involves academic monitoring and tracking, academic and professional development workshops, leadership and workforce development, community service, and monthly enrichment sessions.
-Monthly enrichment session topics include time management, study skills, goal planning, academic achievement, career and leadership development, study abroad, service learning, multiculturalism, diversity, and more.
+LINKS students will have access to academic monitoring and tracking, academic and professional development workshops, leadership and workforce development, community service, and monthly enrichment sessions.
+Some session topics include time management, study skills, goal planning, career and leadership development, study abroad, multiculturalism, diversity, and more.